mobiletonster/blogposts/code/stardrive/stardrive-agent-part1.md

 >Note: if it doesn't work, it is likely because you are missing the target directory from your local machine.
 Simply copy the target directory from your devbox to the Windows Sandbox instance and try it again.

 Note the file size of your `.exe` file.
 Mine is approximately 60mb in size.
-I also tried it with the other two options checked and it shrunk my file to 14mb in size.
+I also tried it with the other two options checked and it shrunk my file to about 15mb in size.
 If you use the trim option, it is a good idea to check it in the Sandbox to make sure it still works.